Legal Protection Against Deportation

 Voluntary departure is often viewed as a last resort.
 It allows you to leave the United States without the stigma of a formal removal order.
 This would make it easier to reenter the U.S. in the future.

 If your request for voluntary departure is approved, you must admit that you are removable.
-However, if you do not leave the country in the ordered time, you will be fined, deported, and likely face a ban on reentry to the U.S. for at least 10 years.
+However, if you do not leave the country on time, you will be fined, deported, and likely face a ban on reentry to the U.S. for at least 10 years.

 Judicial and Administrative Protection

-Administrative and judicial relief forms are available after your deportation hearings end.
-These forms of protection are similar to an appeal since they seek to revoke or challenge an order issued by an administrative judge.
+Judicial and administrative forms of relief are available after your deportation hearings end.
+These forms of protection are similar to an appeal because they seek to revoke or challenge an order issued by an administrative judge.
 Your case will be stronger if you have an immigration attorney representing you.

 Administrative Appeals

-When an immigrant facing deportation or the Department of Homeland Security (DHS) disagrees with an immigration judge’s decision, they can appeal to the Board of Immigration Appeals (BIA).
+When an immigrant facing deportation or the DHS disagrees with the immigration court judge’s decision, they can appeal their case to the Board of Immigration Appeals (BIA).
 The appeal can lead to the reversal of the judge’s decision.

 The BIA is an administrative body that has the authority to interpret federal immigration laws.
-Appeals must be submitted to the BIA within 30 days of the decision of the immigration judge in your case.
+You must submit an appeal to the BIA within 30 days of the immigration judge’s decision in your case.

 If you disagree with the BIA ruling, you may appeal to a federal court.
-The federal courts of appeal are authorized to rule on specific appeals of BIA decisions.
+A petition for review must be filed with the appropriate U.S. Court of Appeals within 30 days of the date of the BIA’s final decision.
+The federal courts of appeals can rule on specific appeals of BIA decisions.

-You have 30 days from the date of a final deportation decision to file your appeal.
-The process of filing a petition for judicial review is very complex, and you should consult with a qualified immigration attorney as soon as possible to discuss your case.
+The process of filing a petition for judicial review is very complex.
+Legal counsel can explain the process and help you protect your immigrant rights.
+You should contact a local immigration attorney as soon as possible to talk about your case.

 Have Immigration Questions?